carleshf/carleshf.github.io/_posts/2020-02-14-procedural-generation-of-abstract-glyphs.md

 In order: _paper_ - `0xfff8db`, _light salmon_ - `0xf78bc1`, _cloud blue_ - `0xafd8df`, and _ink blue_ - `0x000f55`.

 The final piece can be in in [my dashboard](https://carleshf.itch.io/) at itch, just look for "Triangle Glyphs".
+The code is available in [GitHub](https://github.com/carleshf/triangleGliph).